Logit / Probit

 When Does It Matter Which You Choose?

 In most applications, it does not.
 The choice between logit and probit rarely changes substantive conclusions.
-Logit is more common in epidemiology and management because of the convenient odds ratio interpretation.
+Logit is more common in epidemiology and management because of the convenient interpretation.
 Probit is more common in economics, partly by convention and partly because it connects naturally to latent variable models.

 Common Confusions